Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 await gapi.client.compute.regionSslPolicies.get({ project: "project", region: "region", sslPolicy: "sslPolicy",  });

 /*
-Gets the access control policy for a resource.
-May be empty if no such policy or resource exists.
-*/
-await gapi.client.compute.regionSslPolicies.getIamPolicy({ project: "project", region: "region", resource: "resource",  });

-/*
 Creates a new policy in the specified project and region using the data included in the request.
 */